Explore the Agenda

 9:15 am Expanding Molecular Glue Discovery with a Functional Genomics Platform for Neo-PPI Engineering

-Chief Technology Officer & Head of Platform, PhoreMost
+Head Chief Technology Officer, Platform, PhoreMost

 • Building a high-throughput, functional genomics-based platform to prospectively induce degradation-conducive neo-protein–protein interactions (neo-PPI)